Commands¶

 - -l, --language <languages>¶

-Required Run command against code blocks for this language.
+Run command against code blocks for this language.
 Give multiple times for multiple languages.
+If this is not given, no code blocks are run, unless –sphinx-jinja2 is given.

 - --temporary-file-extension <temporary_file_extension>¶